 [Independent Study Outside of Class] No specific requirement for independent study.
 Collect information broadly regarding environment and disaster related topics.

-[Additional Information] Contact Prof. Takara at <takara.kaoru.7v@kyoto-u.ac.jp> if you have any query.
+[Additional Information] Contact Associate Professor Mori at <mori.nobuhito.8a@kyoto-u.ac.jpp> if you have any query.

 Integrated Disasters and Resources Management in Watersheds 流域管理工学